-Storage was available in the centre to store PPE, however, this needed to be reviewed as it was observed that overflow stock was stored in an area where there may be a risk of cross contamination.
+There was numerous hand sanitisation points throughout the centre and staff were observed wearing masks and appropriate personal protective equipment (PPE) when washing floors or attending to laundry.
+Storage was available in the centre to store PPE, however, this needed to be reviewed as it was observed that stock was stored in an area where there may be a risk of cross contamination.

-Some of the residents required support to make choices about their care and support needs and, communicated through gestures and non verbal cues.
-They appeared content and happy when the inspector met with them.
+Some of the residents required support to make choices about their care and support needs and some communicated through gestures and non verbal cues.
 They had received vaccinations based on consultation with their family representatives to establish if this was based on the residents best interests.
 Residents were also informed regarding COVID-19 via easy to read information which was discussed at residents' meetings.
 Some of the easy to read information included hand hygiene and the use of face masks.